-The pandemic has presented many challenges for all of us this year, including that we will not have the opportunity to gather in person for the Ohio School Boards Association's Capital Conference.
-In spite of these challenges, the conference still will give us all "virtual" opportunities for connection, learning and conversation.
+The pandemic has presented many challenges for all of us this year, including that we will not have the opportunity to gather in person for the Ohio School Board Association's Capital Conference.
+In spite of these challenges, the conference will still give us all "virtual" opportunities for connection, learning and conversation.
 Ennis Britton is proud to be a Gold Sponsor of the 2020 OSBA Capital Conference.
 We will be there with you virtually, and you will be able to see and interact with our team of attorneys and firm logo in many different places.
 Take a look below at our list of our presentations and events, and find out how you can connect with us through our virtual booth at the Trade Show.

 This is the first time we have participated in the Trade Show.
 Stop by and chat or leave a message for us.
 We would enjoy "seeing" you visit our booth, which will be staffed by our Columbus legal assistant Hannah Reichle.
-She can tell you about all of the exciting opportunities we have in the upcoming year, and can help connect you with a member of our team.
+She can tell you about all of the exciting opportunities we have in the upcoming year, and can help you connect with a member of our team.

-This year, Ennis Britton will also host a Coffee Chat on Monday morning from 9:30 a.m. to 10:00 a.m.
-Ryan LaFlamme, Pam Leist, Bob McBride and Hollie Reedy will review "2020 Legal Lessons Learned."
+This year, Ennis Britton will also host a Coffee Chat on Monday morning where Ryan LaFlamme, Pam Leist, Bob McBride and Hollie Reedy will review 2020 legal lessons learned.
+The spotlight session takes place from 9:30 a.m. to 10:00 a.m.

-Finally, plan to join our attorneys presenting at Capital Conference this year for exciting, informative (and entertaining!) track sessions.
+Finally, make sure you join our attorneys presenting at Capital Conference this year for exciting, informative (and entertaining!) track sessions.
 Here is when and where you can hear from us: